What is accessibility?

-This article starts the module off with a good look at what accessibility actually is — this includes what groups of people we need to consider and why, what tools different people use to interact with the Web, and how we can make accessibility part of our web development workflow.
+This article starts the module off with a good look at what accessibility is — this overview includes what groups of people we need to consider and why, what tools different people use to interact with the web, and how we can make accessibility part of our web development workflow.

 So what is accessibility?

-Accessibility is the practice of making your websites usable by as many people as possible — we traditionally think of this as being about people with disabilities, but really it also covers other groups such as those using mobile devices, or those with slow network connections.
+Accessibility is the practice of making your websites usable by as many people as possible.
+We traditionally think of this as being about people with disabilities, but the practice of making sites accessible also benefits other groups such as those using mobile devices, or those with slow network connections.

-You could also think of accessibility as treating everyone the same, and giving them the same opportunities, no matter what their ability or circumstances.
-In the same way that it is not right to exclude someone from a physical building because they are in a wheelchair (public buildings generally have wheelchair ramps or elevators these days in many places), it is also not right to exclude someone from a website because they have a visual impairment, or are using a mobile phone.
-We are all different, but we are all human, and therefore have the same (human) rights.
+You might also think of accessibility as treating everyone the same, and giving them equal opportunities, no matter what their ability or circumstances.
+Just as it is wrong to exclude someone from a physical building because they are in a wheelchair (modern public buildings generally have wheelchair ramps or elevators), it is also not right to exclude someone from a website because they have a visual impairment.
+We are all different, but we are all human, and therefore have the same human rights.

-Accessibility is the right thing to do, but it is also part of the law in some countries, and it can open up some significant markets that otherwise wouldn't be able to use your services, buy your products, etc.
+Accessibility is the right thing to do.
+Providing accessible sites is part of the law in some countries, which can open up some significant markets that otherwise would not be able to use your services or buy your products.

-- Semantic HTML (which improves accessibility) also improves SEO, making your site more findable/marketable.
+- Semantic HTML, which improves accessibility, also improves SEO, making your site more findable.

-- Caring about accessibility demonstrates good ethics/morals, which improves your public image.
+- Caring about accessibility demonstrates good ethics and morals, which improves your public image.

-- Other good practices that improve accessibility also make your site more usable by other groups, such as mobile phone users, those on a low network speed, etc. In fact, everyone can benefit from many such improvements.
+- Other good practices that improve accessibility also make your site more usable by other groups, such as mobile phone users or those on low network speed.
+In fact, everyone can benefit from many such improvements.